 One person or a small group is responsible for coordinating security operations, but the heavy lifting is carried out by individuals who are matrixed in from other organizations.
-SOCs supporting a small- to medium-sized constituency, perhaps 500 to 5,000 users or IPs, often fall into this category.
+SOCs supporting a small- to the medium-sized constituency, perhaps 500 to 5,000 users or IPs, often fall into this category.

 3. Internal centralized SOC.